cw-wan/X-INF553-PubmedWebApplication/README.md

 The backend is built with Django and the frontend is built with React separately.

 If you want to build the frontend by yourself, deploy Next.js in `frontend/` and run `npm run build`.

-A pre-built version is already available at `pubmed/pubmed/build`.
+The output should be placed at `pubmed/pubmed/build`.

 ## Test cases